lonelycode/tyk-io-site-content/v1.9/setup/install-tyk-ubuntu.md

 **What we've done here is:**

-- Added the Mongo DB repository for the altest version (3.0 as of time of writing)
+- Added the Mongo DB repository for the latest version (3.0 as of time of writing)
 - Added the Tyk Gateway and Tyk Dashboard repositories
 - Updated our package list